1. DEBT SOLUTIONS

 • Then, debt settlement companies negotiate reduced payoffs for your debts.

-Debt settlement is a method of debt relief where you or a company you hire negotiates with creditors to reduce the amount you owe on your debt.
-Sometimes, people refer to debt settlement as debt negotiation or debt resolution—but both terms actually refer to parts of the debt settlement process.
+Debt settlement is a type of debt relief where you work with your creditors to lower the amount you owe on your debt.
+Some people hire a debt settlement or debt resolution company to negotiate on their behalf.
+If your creditors agree to forgive or cancel part of your debts, you’ll work with them or the debt settlement company on a new repayment plan.

-You could try to negotiate and resolve your debts on your own, if you have the time and negotiation skills required.
-If you want to try this tactic, you just need to contact your creditors directly, negotiate with them to reduce what you owe, and get a written agreement that outlines the terms of your negotiation.
+Anyone can try to negotiate their own debts.
+The process can be time-consuming, stressful, and even overwhelming.
+You’ll almost certainly have to go through several rounds of communication with each creditor.
+You’d need to contact each lender, negotiate with them to reduce what you owe, and get a written agreement that outlines the terms of your negotiation.

 • Credit card debt